Lydenburg: Pre-colonial History

-The Lydenburg area has a long history of human occupation.
-Rock paintings in surrounding areas point to early Khoe-San hunter-gather groups living on the land.
-In addition to the Lydenburg heads, there is significant Iron Age evidence of settlement of the area possibly by the Bakoni people.
-There is evidence of Bapedi people living in Lydenburg as early as the 1700s.
-The area surrounding Lyndenburg was traditionally known to the Pedi as Mashishing.
+From around the 16th century a group referred to as the Bakoni people occupied the area.
+There is evidence of Bapedi people, who referred to the area as Mashishing, that lived in the surrounding area from as early as the 1700s.

-Colonial history
+Colonial History

+Founding of the town Lydenburg

 Lydenburg was founded in 1849 by a group of Voortrekkers under the leadership of Andries Potgieter when they abandoned their previous settlement Ohrigstad (to the north) due to a malaria epidemic.
 The town became the capital of the Lydenburg Republic ('De Republiek Lydenburg in Zuid Afrika') in 1856 and later in 1857 joined the Republic of Utrecht but in 1860 both these republics joined the Zuid Afrikaanse Republiek (ZAR).
 The town became the capital of the Lydenburg District of the South African Republic (ZAR).

-Lydenburg became important because it was on the wagon route to the port of Delagoa Bay (now Maputo Bay) which was free of British control.
+Lydenburg became important because it was on the wagon route to the port of Delagoa Bay (now Maputo Bay) which was not under British control.
 In 1871 construction of the road was started by Abraham Espag under the orders of President Thomas François Burgers.
 The first wagons arrived in Lydenburg from Delagoa Bay in 1874.

+Gold Rush

 On 6 February 1873, alluvial gold was discovered and within 3 months the Lydenburg goldfields were proclaimed.
 The First Boer War broke out between Britain and the Transvaal Republic in 1880.
 A British garrison under Lieutenant Walter Hillyar Colquhoun Long (uncle of the 1st Viscount Long) occupied Lydenburg to control the goldfields.
 It was from here that the ill-fated 94th Regiment under the command of Lieutenant-Colonel Philip Robert Anstruther marched to Pretoria.
 The remainder of the garrison at Lydenburg was besieged from 6 January 1881, following Long's refusal to surrender the garrison on 23 December 1880.

 Land such as Boomplaats and Aapiesdoorndraai farms, near the town, was purchased by black South Africans in the early 1900s before the 1913 Land Act severely restricted black land ownership in South Africa.
 The communities here developed and irrigated the initially arid area into valuable and productive farms.

 By 1910 the railway reached Lydenburg.
 In 1927 Lydenburg became a municipality.